NaftalyMurimi/Weather-app-Nubisoft-/README.md

 Current & Forecast Data: User can view current and forecast weather for Gliwice and Hamburg, and also search custom cities.

-Interactive Features: Includes date picker, error handling, and weather cards.
+Interactive Features: Includes selections on the number of days, error handling, and weather cards.

-Hosted: Bonus — [App is hosted on GitHub Pages / Vercel] (optional, add your link here).

 Version Control: Frontend code is also tracked and structured via Git.